Here's a super quick guide to what traders are talking about this morning

-Via Dave Lutz at JonesTrading, here’s what traders are talking about before markets open on Friday.
+Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about this morning.

-Good morning!
-US Futures are starting firmly in the red, with names like GE, AAPL, FB, BAC, DIS all off 1%+, but small cap strength has the futures off overnight lows.
-Our London desk notes the Wild swings in Europe — The DAX opening down 3%, rallying back to unchanged, and now rolling back over.
-We do have Options expiry shenanigans going on today, but the turnover in German stocks is running 2x normal as every sector is under pressure, notably those exporters into China as manufacturing data from Beijing showed output had fallen to a 77-month low fuelling concerns of further deceleration — hitting Euro shares for their biggest weekly fall this year.
-Over in Asia, China stocks tumble post-PMI release — China’s Shanghai Composite fell 4.3% today but the crucial 3,500 level, widely seen as a floor that triggers support from the authorities, was defended in the final minutes of trading FT reports – Japan’s Nikkei 225 slid 3%, Australia’s S&P/ASX 200 lost 1.4% and South Korea’s Kospi dropped 2% on renewed tensions with Pyongyang as North Korea ordered troops to a “state of war”
+Good Morning, and Happy Friday!
+US Futures have been in rally mode over the last hour, finally reversing some euro-induced weakness.
+The DAX has been in the red all day, with Greek bailout talks postponed to Saturday, and FT headlines “Creditors prepare to protect eurozone from default” — but the selling seems exhausted with no sector off more than 1% and volumes light.
+The Selling wasn’t exhausted in China tho — Shanghai closes down 7.4%, and at one point Chinese stock-index futures tumbled by the 10% daily limit.
+Multiple headwinds cited (Margins, IPOs, Southbound Selling, PBOC activities) and there was no defence from Chinese State Media.
+Shenzen at one point overnight had fallen 20% from it’s intraday peaks 3 weeks ago.
+KOSPI continued to rally on stimulus — while Japan closed off small as profit-taking continues from 18Y highs — while Aussie was down 1.6% as miners lost ground after inheriting an overnight dip in many industrial commodity prices.

-Sharp Asian and European demand drove the yield on the US10Y down below 2.05% in early trade — and continues to feel US and German Equities are moving in sync with their Sovs.
-The DXY continues to get clubbed against the majors — notable Yen and Euro as massive carry-trades get unwound as books de-lever further.
-EM currencies that are commodity sensitive, China exposed and currently have political difficulties were getting whacked again this AM, but Gold remains in rally mode and Precious metals miners are the one group really gaining favour on the FTSE.
-Other “industrial” metals like Copper and Silver are under pressure, and that Energy complex remains nasty — Natty off 1%, Gasoline 1.6% and WTI and Brent showing no bounce as U.S. oil prices headed for their eighth consecutive week of falls on Friday, the longest losing streak since 1986.
+Given the building rhetoric, it’s surprising that US and German 10YYs are basically unchanged in the early hours.
+One would think most assets would remain “risk off” into the weekend’s uncertainty – Head of the Eurogroup Dijsselbloem has said that there’s still time for a deal on Greece and, “Saturday night it’s really over”.
+Expectations remain that a 12th hour deal will occur — and the “Pain Trade” is waking up Monday to closed Greek Banks.
+The Euro has been very quiet against the Greenback the last 24hours — basically unchanged around 1.12.
+The Oil complex remains under pressure into Iran headlines and Rig data — while most metals are under slight pressure.
+Big cover going on in the Grains tho, with Wheat up 3% into next week’s data

 Business Insider Emails & Alerts